 LOST HORIZON INC.

-$64 Billion in Gold.
+50-550 Million Ounces of Gold.
+Plus Rare Earths.
 Documented by USGS.
 Nobody Can Reach It.
 Until Now.

 In the 1930s, government surveys found gold across 990 square miles of North Dakota.
 Depression-era miners confirmed it was there—but buried deep in water-saturated sediments that conventional mining couldn't touch economically.
 We're not digging it up.
 We're processing it underground.
 The formation becomes the separator.
 Only concentrated minerals come to surface.